Rick Pitino Is Put On Unpaid Leave As University Of Louisville Reacts To Scandal

 Pitino was put on leave after intense speculation that the coach would be fired Wednesday, after federal officials said bribes were paid to steer top high school recruits toward certain schools — and by extension, toward Adidas, the sports apparel company that sponsors those schools' teams.

 None of the four assistant coaches who were arrested over the federal charges work under Pitino at Louisville.
-But the school was implicated in court documents, and the school's athletics teams are sponsored by Adidas — whose director of global sports marketing for basketball, James Gatto, was among 10 people who were arrested.
+But in addition to being implicated through court documents, the school's athletics teams are sponsored by Adidas — whose director of global sports marketing for basketball, James Gatto, was among 10 people who were arrested in the federal investigation.

 As member station WFPL — which is based in Louisville but is not affiliated with the university — reports, "Adidas paid Pitino $2.25 million in 2015 in athletically related income."